theBlackBoxSociety/HTML-CSS-tutorial/00_requirements.md

 Pick one editor and learn it well, especially the shortcuts.
 I'll be using Atom in class.

-### FTP Client
+## FTP Client
 Again free to choose.

 Recommendations:
 - [Cyberduck](https://cyberduck.io/) (windows & OSX)
 - [Filezilla](https://filezilla-project.org/)

-### Webhosting
+## Webhosting
+It's common that your workflow will consist of testing and running locally (on your computer), and then uploading and deploying remotely.

 Often in web development, you'll build something and test it by running it on your computer without putting it out on the internet at all.
 In this case, your computer is acting as a small-scale server.
-That's referred to as running something locally.
+That's referred to as running something **locally**.
 Because a server is essentially just a program, they can live any number of places, including on your laptop where you're the only one who can access it.
-Of course, we're going to pretty quickly want to start putting things out to the outside world, aka TEH INTERNETZ, more formally known as a remote server.
+Of course, we're going to pretty quickly want to start putting things out to the outside world, aka TEH INTERNETZ, more formally known as **a remote server**.

-It's common that your workflow will consist of testing and running locally (on your computer), and then uploading and deploying remotely.